Bothrops barnetti

 Bothrops barnetti, also known commonly as Barnett's lancehead and Barnett's pit viper, is a species of venomous snake, a pit viper in the subfamily Crotalinae of the family Viperidae.
 The species is endemic to Peru.
 There are no subspecies that are recognized as being valid.

 Etymology

 The specific name, barnetti, is in honor of Burgess Barnett (1888–1944), who collected the holotype and paratypes.
 Dr. Barnett was Curator of Reptiles at the London Zoo (1932–1937) and Superintendent of the Rangoon Zoological Gardens (1938–1944).

 Description

-B. barnetti is patterned in white and black triangles.
-Males usually grow to 120 cm (47 inches) in total length (including tail), whereas females are quite smaller and thinner.
-The body is heavily shaped and stocky.
+Bothrops barnetti is patterned in white and black triangles.
+Males usually grow to 120 cm (47 inches) in total length (tail included) and are stocky, whereas females are quite smaller and thinner.

 Common names

-English common names for B. barnetti are Barnett's lancehead and Barnett's pit viper.
+English common names for Bothrops barnetti are Barnett's lancehead and Barnett's pit viper.
 In Peru it is referred to as cascabel, cascabel falso, macanche, sancarranca, and zancarranca.

 Geographic range

-B. barnetti is found along the Pacific coast of northern Peru.
+Bothrops barnetti is found along the Pacific coast of northern Peru.
 It occurs at low elevations in arid, tropical scrub.

 The type locality given is "from the mouths of Quebradas Honda and Perines, between Lobitos and Talara, northern Peru".